emilydoran1/Java-Compiler-Doran/README.md

    Symbol Table for program 1: Skipped due to SEMANTIC ANALYSIS error(s)
 ```

+### Sample Test Cases
+* Sample test case .txt files can be found in the testCases folder.
+Programs that throw Semantic Analysis-specific errors can be found within the testCases/SemanticAnalysis folder
+* A PDF with a write up of the testing results can also be found in the testCases/Parser folder.
+The document is titled SemanticAnalysisTestingResults.pdf

 ## Running Parser and CST
 * Redirect to the filepath `Java-Compiler-Doran/src`
 * Compile Parser.java `javac Parser.java`